Collaborative for Healthcare Action to Reduce MedTech Emissions (CHARME)

 CHARME’s Focus for Impact

-To drive renewable energy sourcing, health systems and suppliers can pursue joint purchasing of renewable electricity through offsite Power Purchase Agreements (PPAs).
-PPAs are financial agreements where a solar developer designs, permits, and installs a solar energy system, then sells the power generated to a customer at a fixed rate typically lower than the local utility’s retail rate.
+Transitioning to renewable energy is critical to decarbonization.
+In this workstream, health systems and MedTech suppliers are aggregating their energy demand to buy renewable electricity through a Virtual Power Purchase Agreement (VPPA).
+VPPAs are financial agreements where a solar developer designs, permits, and installs a solar energy system, then sells the power generated to a customer at a fixed rate typically lower than the local utility’s retail rate.
+Aggregate Power Purchase Agreements allow organizations to procure renewable electricity at a lower price, enable smaller companies to participate, and bring new renewable capacity onto the grid.

 CHARME Participant Requirements